SOUTHWEST FLYING CLUB

 5. Associate member/Instructors do not have a vote and may be expelled at any time at the discretion of the Safety Officer or a majority vote of the officers.

-1. A member shall be accorded member emeritus status only upon vote of the regular membership.
+1. A member shall be accorded member emeritus status only upon vote of the membership.

-2. Only regular members may be eligible for member emeritus status.
+2. Only full members may be eligible for member emeritus status.

-4. A member emeritus shall continue to maintain a deposit with the Club as any regular member.
+4. A member emeritus shall continue to maintain a deposit with the Club as any full member.

-7. A member emeritus shall be eligible to be a Club Officer as any regular member.
+6. A member emeritus shall be eligible to be a Club Officer as any full member.

-9. A member emeritus shall otherwise be afforded the rights of a regular member as may, from time to time, be conferred by vote of the regular membership.
+8. A member emeritus shall otherwise be afforded the rights of a full member as may, from time to time, be conferred by vote of the full membership.

 1. The net savings or surplus remaining after all operating costs and expenses have been paid shall remain in the Club Treasury for the purchase of new equipment, contingencies, or for the purpose of reducing the hourly rates for flying as shall be determined by the Board of Directors.
 The net savings in any event shall not be distributed to the members for their individual use.